wpdiaries/wordpress-xdebug/README.md

   backend-wpd:
 ```

-Please not that we have added the following environment variable to your `docker-compose.yml`:
+Please notice that we have added the following environment variable to your `docker-compose.yml`:
 ```
 XDEBUG_CONFIG: remote_host=192.168.1.2
 ```